OR WAIT null SECS

-A recent project involved the installation of six Frame 7 Dry Low NOx 1.0 Dual Fuel units in Venezuela, and a decision was made to convert the fuel nozzles from a gas-only unit to a dual-fuel configuration.
-This decision was taken after determining that the lead time to supply all of the required sets would not meet schedule demands.
+Arecent project involved the installation of six Frame 7 Dry Low NOx (DLN) 1.0 Dual Fuel units in Venezuela.
+After determining that the lead time to supply all of the required sets would not meet schedule demands, a decision was made to convert the fuel nozzles from a gas-only unit to a dualfuel configuration.

 The resulting re-engineering project utilized new sets of dual-fuel end covers and secondary nozzles.
 The fuel nozzles were disassembled down to their smallest component.
 The details of the parts were laser scanned and dimensionally inspected to create 3D models which were converted into SolidWorks 3D modeling software to allow for the virtual model to be manipulated.
 This re-engineering phase took three weeks to complete.